CampusEatsUofT/.github/documentations/firestore_collections/driver_schema.md

 ### Driver's Orders (OrderStates Documents, not Order Documents)

-Driver Order States Documents (path: `drivers/{driverId}/orders/{orderId}`, represented by `OrderStateModel`), stores all order status information of this driver.
+Driver Order States Documents (path: `drivers/{driverId}/orders/{orderId}`, represented by `DroverOrderStateModel`), stores all order status information of this driver.
 This document is private.
 This document contains no sub-collection.

 ```
 orders (collection)